KC-Nick/logo-generator/README.md

   ## Test

-  Tests will be provided in video form, attached.
+  Tests will be provided in video form, attached. `npm test` is available in the scripts using Jest.

   ## License